 A few years, two layoffs, and a lot of personal psychotherapy later, I made the decision to apply to graduate school and become a therapist.
 The journey wasn't easy, but it was worth every minute.
 I learned a tremendous amount about myself in those years and am happy to report that I continue to work on self awareness and self exploration with the help of my own therapist and the many tools I have learned along the way.
 After all, how can I possibly be an effective therapist if I don't practice what I preach?

-**Marissa lives in Laguna Beach with her wife, their son, and 3 dogs.
-Her favorite food is Mexican, especially anything on the menu from El Ranchito, and she loves to cook and travel.
-When she's not in the office doing therapy she can often be found lounging on the beach suntanning, binge watching some new show on Netflix, or reading a really good, and perhaps slightly trashy, historical romance novel.
+**Marissa lives in Bend, Oregon with her wife, their two sons, and three dogs.
+Her favorite food is Mexican, and she loves to cook and travel.
+When she's not in the office doing therapy she can often be found eating and drinking with friends and family, binge watching some new show on Netflix, or reading a really good, and perhaps slightly trashy, historical romance novel.
 Marissa is a bit of a couch potato and isn't afraid to admit it.**